9 September 2018 | A page from my diary

-I’ve just made a cappuccino; I lie back on the cream leather 3-seater, taking in the sharp angular patterns of light created in the wine red rug by the sun as it cuts around the armchair under the window.
+I’ve just made a cappuccino; I lie back on my ivory leather 3-seater, taking in the sharp angular patterns of light created by the sun in the wine red rug as it cuts around the armchair under the window.
 I’m streaming Kandace Springs’ new album to the living room hifi and I’m even more immersed in my surroundings: in the moment.
 Like the gold and red velvet cushion supporting my head it is the perfect antidote to a Saturday night.

 Back in the real world the music washes over and surrounds me like sunshine filtered through trees.
-The production is perfect: I can hear every instrument just as if I was in my Manhattan bar.
+The production is perfect: I can hear every instrument just as if I was in my Manhattan bar with the band.
 There is nothing superfluous here: just everything you need to illustrate each song and nothing more.
 The soul jazz shifts into hip hop and pop without you even noticing at first.
-I’m thinking that I generally prefer something with swagger: grit and ballsy.
+I generally prefer something with swagger: grit and ballsy.
 This is not Amy Winehouse.
-But at this moment Kandace is just right, and that’s the trick isn’t it, finding the right music for the moment you are in.
+But at this moment Kandace is just right, and that’s the trick isn’t it: finding the right music for the moment you are in.

 My mind drifts and I’m back in the bar which is 80 per cent shadow and 20 percent subtle amber light.
 Kandace has finished her second set and joins me at the bar: we get talking… and the record ends, as does the fantasy.